-If the inverter is overloaded or the inverter current remains outside the specifications (refer to Table 12.6 on page 184) longer than the specified time, the load will automatically transfer to the bypass without power interruption.
+If the inverter is overloaded or the inverter current remains outside the specifications (refer to Table 12.6 on page 184)(refer to Table 1.1 on page 1) longer than the specified time, the load will automatically transfer to the bypass without power interruption.
 If both the overload and the current are reduced to a level within the specified range, then the load will be transferred back to the inverter.
 In case of output short circuit, the load will be transferred to the bypass, and the inverter will shut down.
 Five minutes later, the inverter will start up automatically.
 If the short circuit is removed at this point, the load will be transferred back to the inverter.
 The transfer is determined first of all by the features of the protective device of the system.